-Prospective clients online need to be provided with certain details, including pre-therapy information and contractual issues, and this should be available on the practitioner's website.
-In addition, this information should be replicated via email once communication between client and practitioner is established.
+Prospective clients online need to be provided with certain details, including pre-therapy information and contractual issues, and this should be available on the practitioner's website (where a practitioner maintains a website).
+In addition, we suggest that this information should be replicated via email once communication between client and practitioner is established.
 Clients may quickly scan initial details, including terms and conditions, on a website without actually absorbing all the details, thus the importance of repeating them.
 To avoid misunderstanding, the language used to convey this information should be clear and unambiguous.
 If there are financial implications for the client, or for a specific organisation, this should be clearly stated too.
 The establishment of an contract can help to reduce the potential for misunderstanding or disagreement between client and practitioner, and can serve as a useful reference point if conflict or misunderstanding arises during the course of therapy.
 Practitioners need to consider their own boundaries and limitations when working online, just as they would in in-person work with clients.
 This applies to practitioners working alone, as well as to those working within organisations.